FAQs - Elections

 • Signs may be permitted to be displayed up to two (2) months prior to the Election Day but must be removed within two (2) business days after Election Day.

 • On these sites, signs can be erected in accordance with the rules.
-Ask the local Electoral Officer for more information about your council’s rules or view the rules on HDC website.
+Ask the local Electoral Officer for more information about your council’s rules or view the rules on Council's website.

 Can I view the electoral roll?

-The preliminary electoral roll will be compiled during July 2022.
-Copies of the preliminary electoral roll for the election will be available for public inspection from 8am Friday 15 July 2022 to 5pm Friday, 12 August 2022 at the following locations:
+The preliminary electoral roll will be compiled during July 2025.
+Copies of the preliminary electoral roll for the election will be available for public inspection from 9am on Friday 4 July 2025 to 5pm on Friday 1 August 2025 at the following locations:

 • Horowhenua District Council offices, 126-148 Oxford Street, Levin